rice production with SRI

 We're targeting 55M hectares over the next 10 years.

 Extra revenue from carbon credits.

-Global network of local SRI partners in 50+ countries
+She is connected to a global network of local SRI partners in 50+ countries.

-James is a data product leader whose expertise lies in leveraging big data and scientific research to build innovative products.
+James is the data product leader to leverage big data and scientific research to build innovative products.

 Prior to CarbonFarm, James was the Head of Data Science at a French AdTech leading a team of 15 engineers.